 Introduction to PostgreSQL Numeric

-While dealing with numbers extra care needs to be incorporated while storing them and the right type of the datatype should be declared for our numeric field according to the value that is expected to be stored in it.
-PostgreSQL provides 10 types of data types that can be used to store and handle numeric values in PostgreSQL databases.
-In this article, we will discuss all the datatypes that are provided to handle numeric data in PostgreSQL and also see its storage size and range required and allowed for each of that datatype and take an example to understand how these values are stored and retrieved.
+While dealing with numbers, extra care needs to be incorporated while storing them, and the right type of datatype should be declared for our numeric field according to the value expected to be stored in it.
+PostgreSQL provides 10 data types that can store and handle numeric values in PostgreSQL databases.
+This article will discuss all the datatypes to handle numeric data in PostgreSQL.
+We will also see its storage size and range required and allowed for each datatype and take an example to understand how these values are stored and retrieved.

-In all, there are 10 numeric data types present in the PostgreSQL database and contain integral values with 2,4 and 8 bytes of size, floating-point values, an auto-incrementing serial values with variable ranges.
-The below table lists out the name of the data type, the size that is required to store each value belonging to that particular datatype and the usage specifying when and where that data type should be used.
+In all, 10 numeric data types are present in the PostgreSQL database and contain integral values with 2,4, and 8 bytes of size, floating-point values, and auto-incrementing serial values with variable ranges.
+The table below lists the name of the data type, the size required to store each value belonging to that datatype, and the usage specifying when and where that data type should be used.

 Numeric Datatype | Size in bytes | Usage |